Skip to Content

 Our Thoughts

-Shannon: Warm brioche with ok flavors, but garlic extra strong
+Shannon: Warm croissant with ok flavors, but garlic extra strong

 Felicia: This is okay for escargot.
 Great herby and garlic flavor.
-But it’s kind of like mushy bread because the sauce is all over the bread.
+But it’s the bread is so dry because there is no sauce all over the bread and what is there has been crisped in the oven.

-Braised short ribs in cabernet with mashed potatoes
+Braised short ribs in cabernet with puffed potatoes.

 • Special Diets: N/A